-Tests that measure the amount of certain hormones in your blood, including testosterone or other testosterone-like hormones, might help determine whether elevated androgen levels are causing your hirsutism.
-If so, your doctor might recommend an ultrasound or a CT scan to check your ovaries and adrenal glands for tumors or cysts.
+Tests that measure the amount of certain hormones in your blood, including testosterone or testosterone-like hormones, might help determine whether elevated androgen levels are causing your hirsutism.

 Your doctor might also examine your abdomen and do a pelvic exam to look for masses that could indicate a tumor.

-Medications taken for hirsutism usually take up to six months, the average life cycle of a hair follicle, before you see a significant difference in hair growth.
-Medications include:
+If cosmetic or self-care methods of hair removal haven't worked for you, talk with your doctor about drugs that treat hirsutism.
+With these medications it usually takes up to six months, the average life cycle of a hair follicle, before you see a significant difference in hair growth.
+Options include:

 - Oral contraceptives.
 Birth control pills or other hormonal contraceptives, which contain estrogen and progestin, treat hirsutism caused by androgen production.
 Oral contraceptives are a common treatment for hirsutism in women who don't want to become pregnant.
-Possible side effects include dizziness, nausea, headache and stomach upset.
+Possible side effects include nausea and headache.

 Anti-androgens.
 These types of drugs block androgens from attaching to their receptors in your body.
 They're sometimes prescribed after six months on oral contraceptives if the oral contraceptives aren't effective enough.

-The most commonly used anti-androgen for treating hirsutism is spironolactone (Aldactone).
+The most commonly used anti-androgen for treating hirsutism is spironolactone (Aldactone, CaroSpir).
+The results are modest and take at least six months to be noticeable.
+Possible side effects include menstrual irregularity.
 Because these drugs can cause birth defects, it's important to use contraception while taking them.

 - Topical cream.
 Eflornithine (Vaniqa) is a prescription cream specifically for excessive facial hair in women.
-It's applied directly to the affected area of your face and helps slow new hair growth, but doesn't get rid of existing hair.
+It's applied directly to the affected area of your face twice a day.
+It helps slow new hair growth but doesn't get rid of existing hair.
 It can be used with laser therapy to enhance the response.

 Electrolysis is effective but can be painful.
 A numbing cream spread on your skin before treatment might reduce discomfort.

 - Plucking.
-Using tweezers is a good method to remove a few stray hairs, but is not useful for removing a large area of hair.
+Plucking is a good method to remove a few stray hairs, but is not useful for removing a large area of hair.
+Plucked hair usually regrows.
+This hair removal method may be done with tweezers, thin threads (threading) or other devices designed for this purpose.

 - Shaving.
-Shaving is quick and inexpensive, but it needs to be repeated regularly since it removes the hair only at the surface of your skin.
+Shaving is quick and inexpensive, but it needs to be repeated regularly.

 - Waxing.
 Waxing involves applying warm wax on your skin where the unwanted hair grows.
 Once the wax hardens, you pull it from your skin to remove hair.
 Waxing removes hair from a large area quickly, but it may sting temporarily and sometimes causes skin irritation and redness.